Mary Poonen Lukose: Early life and education

+Medical career

-Mary returned to India in 1916, the year her father died, took up the post of an obstetrician at the Women and Children Hospital, Thycaud in Thiruvananthapuram and also worked as the superintendent of the hospital, replacing a westerner who had returned to her native place after marriage.
-A year later, she married Kunnukuzhiyil Kurivilla Lukose (K. K. Lukose), a lawyer who would later become a judge of the High Court of Travancore.
-K. K. Lukose was an Indian Orthodox Christian.
-During her tenure at Thycaud Hospital, she initiated a midwifery training program for the children of local midwives in order to win over their support and is known to have delivered her first born at the hospital.
-In 1922 she was nominated to the legislative assembly of Travancore, known as Sree Chitra State Council, thus becoming the first woman legislator in the state.
+Dr Mary Poonen returned to India in 1916, the year her father died.
+She took up the post of an obstetrician at the Women and Children Hospital, at Thycaud in Thiruvananthapuram and also worked as the superintendent of the hospital, replacing a westerner who had returned to her native place after marriage.
+Poonen's initial appointment was blocked as the role had traditionally been occupied by European staff, although this was overturned and she was paid on the same salary as European staff.
+A year later, she married lawyer Kunnukuzhiyil Kurivilla Lukose (K. K. Lukose) She went by the name Dr Mary Poonen Lukose following her marriage.
+During her tenure at Thycaud Hospital, she initiated a midwifery training program for the children of local midwives in order to win over their support and delivered her own first born child, Grace, at the hospital in 1918.
+She performed the first Caesarian section in Travancore before 1920, often operating under the light of hurricane lamps.

+In 1922 she was nominated to the legislative assembly of Travancore, known as Sree Chitra State Council, becoming the first woman legislator in the state.
 Two years later, she was promoted as the Acting Surgeon General of the state of Travancore, making her the first woman to be appointed as the surgeon general in India.
 She continued at the hospital till 1938 during which time she was nominated to the state assembly continuously till 1937.
 In 1938, she became the Surgeon General, in charge of 32 government hospitals, 40 government dispensaries and 20 private institutions.
-She is reported to have been the first woman to be appointed as the surgeon general in the world; the first woman surgeon general in the US was appointed only in 1990.
+She is considered to be the first woman appointed as a surgeon general in the world.
+The first woman surgeon general in the US was appointed only in 1990.

-Mary was one of the founders of the Thiruvananthapuram chapter of the Young Women's Christian Association (YWCA) and became its founder president in 1918, a position she retained till 1968.
+Lukose was one of the founders of the Thiruvananthapuram chapter of the Young Women's Christian Association (YWCA) and became its founder president in 1918, a position she retained till 1968.
 She served as the Chief Commissioner of the Girl Guides in India and was also a founder member of the Indian Medical Association and the Federation of Obstetric and Gynaecological Societies of India (FOGSI), which started as Obstetric and Gynaecological Society.
 As the surgeon general of the state, she is reported to have founded the Tuberculosis Sanatorium in Nagarcoil, one of the first sanatoriums in India, which later grew to become the Kanyakumari Government Medical College.
 She also founded the X-Ray and Radium Institute in Thiruvananthapuram.